 Animation from external sources is imported into Unity in the same way as regular 3D files.
-These files, whether they’re generic FBX files or native formats from 3D software such as Autodesk® Maya®, Cinema 4D, Autodesk® 3ds Max®, or Blender™, can contain animation data in the form of a linear recording of the movements of objects within the file.
+These files, whether they’re generic FBX files or native formats from 3D software such as Autodesk® Maya®, Cinema 4D, Autodesk® 3ds Max®, can contain animation data in the form of a linear recording of the movements of objects within the file.

 In some situations the object to be animated (eg, a character) and the animations to go with it can be present in the same file.
 In other cases, the animations may exist in a separate file to the model to be animated.